xhwdlgy5201/SuperThermal-thermal-matching/README.md

 ## SuperThermal-thermal-matching
-An unofficial PyTorch implementation of SuperThermal: Matching Thermal as Visible Through Thermal Feature Exploration This implementation is trained based on this paper and can get similar matching results, you can cite this work here:
+An unofficial PyTorch implementation of **SuperThermal**: Matching Thermal as Visible Through Thermal Feature Exploration

+This implementation is trained based on this paper and can get similar matching results, you can cite this work here:

 ```